georgesdib/perpetuals/README.md

 - L: The quantity X*P_0*I, which is the minimum collateral balance to maintain

-(1) If C < L, then return C back to A, and M becomes M - C.
+1. If C < L, then return C back to A, and M becomes M - C.
-(2) If not, then return L, and M becomes M - L.
+2. If not, then return L, and M becomes M - L.

+# TODO
+- [ ] Rearrange the order, we can run the Interest Match algorithm only on Block Start and not on Block End.
+- [ ] Add funding mechanism.
+- [ ] Add interest for collateral.
+- [ ] Format the document.